montpiere/Pyhton_basic_folder_structure/README.md

 ## Description:
-Just an example directory structure for python projects.
+Example directory structure for python projects.

 ## Installation:
-No need installation.
 Make a clone or download the zip file for the main project folder.

 ## Usage:
 ### Folders: